the-software-factory/jquery-sticky-header/README.md

 # jQuery Sticky Header
-The footer is positioned at the top of the page and it analyzes the page to know which elements have to be displayed within it.
+The header is positioned at the top of the page and it analyzes the page to know which elements have to be displayed within it.

 ## Options